 In short, Space 1992: Rise of the Chaos Wizards will just worm itself into your brain and take hold.
 And at the same time blow these other folks out into space, facing the forces from Scotland marching (or more zapping about the stars) to save the galaxy, nothing less.

 But who would have expected epic Power Metal of the Symphonic kind (or vice versa…) in this (way too) colorful robe of theirs.
-The tune they present is like Nightwish times two, married to Epica on steroids – without the female fronts.
-And I would like these two get the energy the folks from Gloryhammer display.
+The tune they present is like having Kamelot go the silly way.
+Plus, Nightwish times two, married to Epica on steroids – without the female fronts.
+And I would like these two to get the energy the folks from Gloryhammer display.
 Especially Epica’s The Quantum Enigma did not deliver, so I wonder if these folks will get there one day.

 Space 1992: Rise of the Chaos Wizards rides into space in style!

-With an intro, a spoken intro – the war has seemingly returned to the galaxy.
+With an intro, a spoken intro, the war has seemingly returned to the galaxy.
 Well, whom am I kidding?
 Take that!
-You need to get this spaceship flying before you can get into space to fight elves, unicorns and space goblins on drugs.
+You need to get this spaceship flying before you can get into space to fight elves, unicorns, and space goblins on drugs.
 And then it comes: Sanctus Dominus Infernus Ad Astra!
 Well, well!
-This starts off real heavy.
+This starts off really heavy.

 Rise of the Chaos Wizards (the title song) adds on nicely to the intro, only I am never sure if this is Nightwish going strong or somebody else.
-Until the front man comes in, that is.
-This track packs kind of a tacky delivery (ok, you need to go back and look at the lego monster to understand) and a nice chorus, but is totally overloaded with drum blasts paving this galactic path of theirs, I am sorry to say.
+Until the frontman comes in, that is.
+This track packs kind of a tacky delivery (okay, you need to go back and look at the lego monster to understand) and a nice chorus, but is totally overloaded with drum blasts paving this galactic path of theirs, I am sorry to say.
 This provides this endless, rumbling background noise that really does not add value to any of the songs on this mighty dish of space dust.
-This is by the way one of the main negatives in this record and it is not getting better in Legend of the Astral Hammer.
+This is, by the way, one of the main negatives in this record and it is not getting better in Legend of the Astral Hammer.

 Now we will finally find a decent solo in Goblin King of the Darkstorm Galaxy, a really nice one too.
-There are others of course, but not enough for my taste and not delivered in any degree of aggressiveness usually prevalent in #metal.
+There are others of course, but not enough for my taste and not delivered in any degree of aggression usually prevalent in metal.
 However, this being a record of contrasts, there are insane licks at times and some decent shredding in some of the tunes.

 Now, why on earth do I still think Space 1992 to be a good record?